ibericode/mailchimp-for-wordpress/readme.txt

 #### What is MailChimp?

 MailChimp is a newsletter service that allows you to send out email campaigns to a list of email subscribers.
-MailChimp is free for lists up to 2000 subscribers, which is why it is the newsletter-service of choice for thousands of businesses.
+It is free for lists up to 2000 subscribers, which is why it is the newsletter-service of choice for thousands of businesses.

-This plugin acts as a bridge between your WordPress site and your MailChimp account, connecting the two together.
+This plugin allows you to tightly integrate your WordPress site with your MailChimp account.

-If you do not yet have a MailChimp account, [creating one is 100% free and only takes you about 30 seconds](http://mailchimp.com/monkey-rewards/?utm_source=freemium_newsletter&utm_medium=email&utm_campaign=monkey_rewards&aid=a2d08947dcd3683512ce174c5&afl=1).
+If you are not yet using MailChimp, [creating an account is 100% free and only takes you about 30 seconds](http://mailchimp.com/monkey-rewards/?utm_source=freemium_newsletter&utm_medium=email&utm_campaign=monkey_rewards&aid=a2d08947dcd3683512ce174c5&afl=1).

 == Installation ==